-improvements to remove the existing hold-out rule.
+Two existing Caltrain stations-Broadway Station (both alternatives) and the College Park Station (Alternative A only)-would be modified as part of the blended system improvements to remove the existing hold-out rule.
 A new northbound outboard platform would be built at these stations to eliminate the need for passengers to cross between the tracks.

 Project components such as the Brisbane LMF under both alternatives and the passing tracks under Alternative B would require station modifications or relocations.
-The Brisbane LMF would require modifying the station platforms and pedestrian overpass at the Bayshore Station in Brisbane.
+The Brisbane LMF would require modifying the station platforms at the Bayshore Station.
 The passing tracks under Alternative B would require modifying the Hayward Park, Hillsdale, Belmont, and San Carlos Caltrain Stations.